3681NHR/2024-yagsl-swerve/src/main/java/frc/utils/timeCapsule.md

 # time capsule
-this document is meant to save as much info compiled over time by leaders and members of the nathan hale robotics programming subteam as possible. the main reson of this is to provide
+this document is meant to save as much info compiled over time by members of the nathan hale robotics programming subteam as possible. the main reson of this is to provide
- - a refrance of knowlage for current teams encountering problems
+ - a referance of knowledge for current teams encountering problems
- - information to new members who find themselves without a teacher with experiance.
-(I have been there and it was not fun)
+ - information to new members

 ## preface
  - all links in text are also in 3. links